recnepsbackwards/top_shot_helper/readme.md

 ### Refresh the page to see any settings changes take effect.

 ## FAQ:
-* Why isn't Helper Mode working?
+* Why isn't it working?
   * Open the Top Shot Helper and see if the "Sort Dropdowns" checkbox is checked.
 If not, turn it on and click "Save".
   * Refresh the page after making the changes to the settings to see if the issue is resolved.